Try these homemade German pretzels as a snack or for breakfast. They are amazing!

 Pour the flour combined with dried yeast, gradually, stirring with a wooden spoon.
 When the dough becomes too thick to stir, start kneading by hand until the whole flour is incorporated.

 We must obtain an elastic and non-stick dough.
 If the dough is too sticky, add little more flour.

 Place the dough in a lightly oiled bowl, cover with plastic wrap and leave it rise in a warm place for 45 minutes – 1 hour (or until double in size).

-Place the risen dough onto the lightly oiled working surface.
+Place the risen dough onto the lightly floured working surface.
 Divide the dough into 10 equal pieces.

-Shape each piece into a rope of 40cm length and shape the pretzels: bring the two ends together, overlap them, twist and bring back over the main body.
+Shape each piece into a rope of 40 cm (16 inches) length and shape the pretzels: bring the two ends together, overlap them, twist and bring back over the main body.

 Use a slotted spoon to remove the pretzels from the boiling water.

 Place the pretzels onto a non-stick baking tray (or any tray lined with parchment paper).